drio/caddy-saml-sso/README.md

   }

   handle /* {
-    route /* {
     import enable_saml
     respond "you are authenticated now."
-    }
   }
 }
 ```